Operant Conditioning in Your Romantic Relationships

 Rather than being a bad thing, this form of punishment gets twisted into being a good thing.

-And when you punish the girl this way, instead of her being discouraged from pursuing a certain behavior, she ends up encourage, because now she knows she can get a reaction out of you with it.
+And when you punish the girl this way, instead of her being discouraged from pursuing a certain behavior, she ends up encouraged, because now she knows she can get a reaction out of you with it.

 This doesn't show up in lab experiments with mice in a cage - a punishment is nothing but bad - there's no additional social attention, no boost, nothing good in it at all, just pure negative affect, through and through.